 Supply Planning: Processes, Options & Analytics, Oh MySupply Planning

 Supply planning is the component of supply chain management involved with determining how to best fulfill the requirements created from the demand plan.
 The objective is to balance supply and demand in a manner that achieves the financial and service objectives of the enterprise.
-A supply plan is another component of the Sales and Operations Planning (S&OP) process, and is depicted in the right side of the demand and supply planning structure diagram below.
+A supply plan is another component of the Sales and Operations Planning (S&OP) process and is depicted on the right side of the demand and supply planning structure diagram below.

 Supply Planning Process

 The supply planning process commences with an approved demand plan.
 The demand plan is a sum of all the sales reviewed and approved channel, regional and/or customer forecasts.

 The approved demand plan goes through a demand translation step.
 If you are using a supply chain planning software system, such as DemandCaster, the demand translation step will automatically allocate the demand plan to the location where the demand for a specific customer/item relationship is typically fulfilled.